 It is imperative that you instruct an experienced solicitor as soon as you are made aware of an allegation being made.
 Crucially, it is always important to have a solicitor present in interview at the police station whether it is an interview by appointment or under arrest.

-To discuss an allegation of a sexual offence involving a child in further detail, please contact:
+To discuss an allegation of a sexual offence in further detail, please contact: